 UG Conflicts of Interest Policy

-As part of the OMB’s Uniform Guidance, there are new requirements for conflicts of interest within a procurement action and how the University must handle them.
+As part of the OMB’s Uniform Guidance, there are specific requirements for conflicts of interest within a procurement action and how the University must handle them.

 The regulation states: